-Vice President, Operations
+Vice President and Operations and Finance

-Before joining ImmuPharma in 2007, Ms Weimar gained over 8 years of experience in the pharmaceutical industry with GlaxoSmithKline.
-Her most recent position was Director of Worldwide Business Development where she was involved in a number of corporate licensing deals.
+Ms Weimar has over 14 years of experience in the pharmaceutical industry.
+Her most recent position was Director of Worldwide Business Development, GlaxoSmithKline where she was involved in a number of corporate licensing deals.
 She also held a number of positions in health economics, strategy development, sales and marketing.
 Prior to joining GlaxoSmithKline, she spent five years at Arthur Andersen in San Francisco and London where she was responsible for a range of consulting and compliance projects.
 Ms Weimar holds an MBA from London Business School and a BA in Economics from the University of California, Berkeley.